xupsh/pynq-sense-hat/README.md

 ## About Sense HAT

-Sense HAT is a multiple devices integrated platform designed for Raspber Pi.
-All the devices on the Board can be access via IIC bus 1(GPIO2 as SDA and GPIO3 as SCL) with different device address.
+Sense HAT is a platform designed for Raspber Pi with multiple devices integrated.
+All the devices on the Board can be access via IIC bus 1 (GPIO2 as SDA and GPIO3 as SCL) with different device address.

 ![](./boards/Pynq-Z2/notebooks/data/Sense_HAT_intro.jpg)